moodlebox/moodlebox.net/en/_kb: knowledge base/copy-the-disk-image-on-a-sd-card.md

 ---
 ID: 423
-post_title: Copy the disk image on a SD card
+post_title: How to copy the disk image to a SD card?
 author: nicolas.martignoni.admin
 post_excerpt: ""
 layout: epkb_post_type_1